 The following people and organizations have played a tremendous role in helping to shape and give life to The Lyon Archive.
-I offer my most sincere thanks to their generosity and expertise.
+Heidi offers her most sincere thanks to their generosity and expertise.

 The Lyon Archive would not exist without the generous support of three members of the Lyon family: Annabel Foster-Davis (California, US), Naomi Cream (London, UK), and Diane Lyon Wead (Florida, US).